 Here’s a rough sketch of how Amex is doing this math:

-- $300: Equinox+ subscription, or any Equinox club memberships when you pay with your Platinum Card.
+- $300: Get up to $300 back in statement credits per calendar year on an Equinox membership, or an Equinox club membership (subject to auto-renewal) when you pay with your Platinum Card.
 Enrollment is required.

-- $240: Get up to $20 in statement credits each month when you pay for eligible purchases with the Platinum Card(R) at your choice of one or more of the following providers: Peacock, Audible, SiriusXM, The New York Times, and other participating providers.
-Enrollment is required.
+- $240: Get up to $20 back in statement credits each month on eligible purchases made with your Platinum Card® on one or more of the following: Disney+, a Disney Bundle, ESPN+, Hulu, The New York Times, Peacock, SiriusXM, and The Wall Street Journal.
+Enrollment required.

-- $200: Uber savings on rides or eats orders in the US annually.
+- $200: Enjoy Uber VIP status and up to $200 in Uber savings on rides or eats orders in the US annually.
 Uber Cash and Uber VIP status is available to Basic Card Member only.